Avoiding lensing bias in cosmic shear analysis: Interpretation and Discussion

 In \citet[][]{Wolz24}, the authors do not observe a bias in the catalogue-level pseudo-$C_{\ell}$ when applied to their mock shear catalogues.
 However, we note that in producing the realisations of their simulated catalogues, they match each new realisation of the spin-2 shear map to galaxies sampled from the static KiDS-1000 catalogue for photometric redshift bin 4 used for galaxy positions.
 Whilst this process gives realistic clustering in their simulated catalogues, doing so effectively dissociates the clustering from the shear maps, which acts to artificially remove the SLC effect from the simulations.
 The demonstrations of the catalogue based estimator in \cite{Wolz24} are therefore closer in form to the test cases used in this paper, and in \cite{Tessore24}, to demonstrate the lack of SLC bias for dissociated shear and clustering maps.

 An interesting edge case in the application of a uniform-weighted map-based estimator is where the pixel size is chosen to be sufficiently small that the typical pixel occupation is close to one.
 In this case, the mask itself becomes dependent on the specific realisation of the clustering field, and the data vector of pixel values is functionally similar to a catalogue of discrete shears.
 In this limiting case, one can expect the uniform weighted map-based estimate to re-gain sensitivity to lensing bias, due to the fact that the pixelisation has not acted to smooth out spatial variations in the number of shear estimates per pixel.
 This problem is avoided if the pixels are chosen to be sufficiently large such that the typical occupation of a given pixel is greater than one across the sky.
+As part of this analysis, we compared a subset of simulations produced with nside=2048 (compared to nside=1024 as presented here), and found that the relative bias was recovered to the same accuracy for both weighting schemes on the scales included in this analysis.

 Obviously any analysis based on the use of estimators that remain susceptible to lensing bias effects require those effects to be forward modelled to avoid negatively impacting cosmological inferences.
 Not only does this introduce an additional model-dependence, and associated uncertainty, into the analysis but it also significantly increases the level of complexity required in the theoretical modelling.
 Alternatively, the lensing bias terms may be absorbed into a sufficiently flexible nuisance parameterisation \citep[e.g.][ which demonstrated that the SLC effect may be part absorbed into intrinsic alignment and source redshift calibration parameters]{Linke2024SLC}, at the expense of complicating their interpretation and setting principled priors.
 This in turn may reduce cosmological parameter precision.